Use this page to find official resources and information from the federal government regarding the rule.

 Settings Requirements Compliance Toolkit

 CMCS is pleased to share with State Medicaid Agencies, Operating Agencies, and other stakeholders a Home and Community-Based Settings Toolkit to assist states develop Home and Community-Based 1915(c) waiver and 1915(i) SPA amendment or renewal application(s) to comply with new requirements in the recently published Home and Community Based Services’ (HCBS) regulations.
+The toolkit includes:

 - A summary of the regulatory requirements of fully compliant HCB settings and those settings that are excluded.